According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Susan Wojcicki Leadership Traits

-There is a lot about leadership one can learn from her; She is open to new opportunities, has clear vision, a strategy to get there, and is open to receiving feedback from her staff to better herself.
+There is a lot about leadership one can learn from her; She is open to new opportunities, has a clear vision, and a strategy to get there, and is open to receiving feedback from her staff to better herself.
 She highlights the importance of coaching, rather than managing, to gain respect from your team, too.

 Elon Musk Leadership Traits